suale-dev/JavaScriptInterface/README.md

 # JavaScriptInterface
 UIWebview extension help you to call native code from Javascript in the iOS application.
+And call Javascript function from iOS Application.

-Written by Swift 3.0.
+Support Swift 3.x.
 It's similar WebView.addJavascriptInterface in the Android application.

 ## Setting your project